satyajeet9197/Simple_JDBC_project/README.md

 # Simple_JDBC_project
 This is simple jdbc program
-used to store , retrive datafrom database data based used is Mysql
+used to store , retrive data from database data based used is Mysql